Many wild cat species are at high risk of becoming extinct from habitat loss, poaching, illegal wildlife trade and loss of prey.

 CRTICALLY ENDANGERED

 Located in Southeast Asia and southern China.
-Population estimates as of 2019 are between 70 to 800.Â
+The current population estimate is between 70 to 800 individuals.

 Anatolian (Persian) leopard